On Existence of $L^2$-solutions of Coupled Boltzmann Continuous Slowing Down Transport Equation System: On Hyper-singular Collision Operators Related to Dose Calculation

-The differential cross-sections may have singularities, or even hyper-singularities, which would lead to extra (partial differential and) pseudo-differential terms in the transport equation (\cite[Sec.
-7.1, pp. 353-394]{hsiao}).
+The differential cross-sections may have singularities, or even hyper-singularities, which would lead to extra pseudo-differential-like terms in the transport equation.
 Instead of explaining systematically the underlying theory, the following slightly informal description suffices for the purposes of this work.

-First of all, in the case where $\sigma(x,\omega',\omega,E',E)$ has hyper-singularities (like M\o ller differential cross section given in the below example) the integral $\int_S\int_I$ occurring in the collision operator must be understood in the sense of {\it Cauchy principal value} ${\rm p.v.}\int_S\int_I$ or more generally in the sense of {\it Hadamard finite part integral} $\pf\int_S\int_I$ (\cite[Sec.
-3.2]{hsiao}, \cite{chan}, \cite{martin-rizzo}, \cite[pp. 104-105]{schwartz}).
-We remark that one encounters this kind of hyper-singularities frequently in physical models.
-In addition, we must assume that $E_0>0$ in the energy interval $I=[E_0,E_{\rm m}]$, because otherwise $K\psi$, for $\psi\in C_0^\infty(G\times S\times I^\circ)$, might turn out to be (strictly) a distribution, which would increase the complexity of what is presented here.
-In \cite[p.
-7]{lorence}, it is reported that the differential cross sections are not necessarily valid for very small energies which supports this assumption.
+In the case where $\sigma(x,\omega',\omega,E',E)$ has hyper-singularities (like M\o ller and Bremsstrahlung differential cross sections analysed below) the integral $\int_{S'}\int_{I'}$ occurring in the collision operator must be understood in the sense of {\it Cauchy principal value} ${\rm p.v.}\int_{S'}\int_{I'}$ or more generally in the sense of {\it Hadamard finite part integral} ${\rm p.f.}\int_{S'}\int_{I'}$ (\cite[Sec.
+3.2]{hsiao}, \cite[pp. 104-105]{schwarz}, \cite{estrada}, sections 1.5 and 1.6).